 *If you work in the Arts, and identify with the South Asian community in any way, we welcome you to into the fold!
 As well as, of course, our allies.

-A mouthpiece for South Asian creatives and issues in the Arts affecting the SA community
+A mouthpiece for South Asian creatives and issues in the Arts affecting the South Asian community

 Pushing for more representation in the arts, from university/arts schools to production houses